a2i2/ese/readme.md

 ## About this workshop:

-Epirical Software Engineering Workshop aims to train Masters and PhD students with applied skills.
+Empirical Software Engineering Workshop aims to train Masters and PhD students with applied skills.
 This workshop has been conducted in collaboration between Applied Artificial Intelligence Institute from Deakin University (Melbourne - Australia) and the Software Engineering Research Group from TU Delft University (Delft, Netherlands)

 ## More Information:
 https://a2i2.github.io/ese/